breuleux/ug/README.md

 `__getitem__` and `__setitem__` methods are all collapsed into a single magic method in UG: `__recv__`.
 Defining a function with pattern matching essentially implements `__recv__` in a singleton.

+If you install [Terminus](https://github.com/breuleux/terminus), you can look at pretty versions of the [tokenizer's output](http://i.imgur.com/VH6dqRE.png) as well as the [AST](http://i.imgur.com/V6nJZi5.png) before and after the application of the operator macros.
+[Syntax errors](http://i.imgur.com/qPcugrM.png) also require that terminal to show up nicely at the moment (that'll be fixed in due time, of course).